Paullllllllllllllllll/ChronoTranscriber/README.md

 # ChronoTranscriber

-A Python-based tool for researchers and archivists to transcribe historical documents from PDFs, EPUB ebooks, or image folders.
+A Python-based tool for researchers and archivists to transcribe historical documents from PDFs, EPUB and MOBI/Kindle ebooks, or image folders.
 ChronoTranscriber supports multiple AI providers (OpenAI, Anthropic, Google, OpenRouter) via LangChain, local OCR with Tesseract, and provides structured JSON outputs with scalable batch processing for large-scale document digitization projects.

 ## Table of Contents